CppMicroServices/rfcs/text/0003-declarative-services.md

             "immediate": true,                                      // specifies the component type "enabled": true,                                        // Specifies if the component is default enabled "implementation-class": "sample::impl::LogLookupImpl",  // Specifies the fully qualified name of the implementation class
-            "properties": {                                         // Specifies the custome properties for the service component
+            "properties": {                                         // Specifies the custom properties for the service component
                 "Service.description": "Sample Service",
                 "Service.vendor": "Foo Inc"
+            },
+            "configuration-policy": "optional",                     // Specifies the configuration policy "configuration-pid": ["sample.foo","sample.bar"],       // List of configuration objects on which the component is dependent
+            "factory" : "factory id",                               // Indicates this is a factory component "factory-properties" : {                                // Specifies the custom properties for the factory component
+                 "abc" : "123"
             },
             "service": {                                            // Specifies the information needed for service registration
                 "scope": "singleton",                               // Specifies the scope of the registered service